telerik/winforms-docs/chartview/series-types/charview-waterfall.md

 ##

-A __Waterfall__ chart type (a.k.a., flying bricks, bridge, etc.) shows the cumulative effect of positive or negative
+A waterfall chart type (a.k.a. flying bricks, bridge, etc.) shows the cumulative effect of positive or negative
           values on the starting point.
           Its purpose is to provide a better understanding of how an initial amount is influenced by subsequently added positive or negative values.
-          Generally, the first and last items of a Waterfall series are denoted by whole columns while items in the middle are shown as floating columns.
+          Generally, the first and last items of a waterfall series are denoted by whole columns while items in the middle are shown as floating columns.
-          You can, however, control whether the last and middle items display the current value (e.g., a floating column set through the Value property) or the sum of all previous values (e.g., a whole column using the __IsSummary__ and __IsTotal__ properties of the __WaterfallDataPoint__).
+          You can, however, control whether the last and middle items display the current value (e.g. a floating column set through the __Value__ property) or the sum of all previous values (e.g. a whole column using the __IsSummary__ and __IsTotal__ properties of the __WaterfallDataPoint__).

 A Waterfall chart is useful for different types of quantitative analysis related to inventory, cash flows, performance, etc.
-          This chart type looks like a Range Column chart where the low or high value of a subsequent item is connected to the preceding one with a line.
+          This chart type looks like a [range column chart]({%slug chartview-series-types-range%}) where the low or high value of a subsequent item is connected to the preceding one with a line.
         ![charview-series-types-waterfall 001](images/charview-series-types-waterfall001.png)

-The example above can be achieve with the following code snippet:
+The example above can be achieved with the following code snippet:

 #### __[C#] __

-{{region UnboundMode}}
+{{source=..\SamplesCS\ChartView\Series\WaterfallSeriesForm.cs region=UnboundMode}}
 	            WaterfallSeries series = new WaterfallSeries();
 	            series.DataPoints.Add(new WaterfallDataPoint(50000, false, false, "Beginning\nBalance"));
 	            series.DataPoints.Add(new WaterfallDataPoint(17000, false, false, "Jan"));